MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUserAndContentMove.md

 # Start-SPOUserAndContentMove

 ## SYNOPSIS
-In a multi-get company, starts the ability to move a user closer to their sites.
+In a multi-geo company, starts the ability to move a user closer to their sites.

 ## SYNTAX